Alfalfa: benefits, dosage, contraindications

 ✪✪✪✪

-Thanks to its richness in vitamins and minerals, alfalfa is traditionally used as a stimulant and tonic after blood loss and during anemia.
+Because of its richness in vitamins and minerals, alfalfa has traditionally been used as a stimulant and tonic after blood loss and during anemia.
 It also improves appetite and intellect.
-It can be associated with oats, which is traditionally recommended in this indication.
+It may be associated with oats, which are traditionally recommended for this indication.

 Posologie